kranik/ARMPM_BUILDMODEL/README.md

 getting started

+To use this repository you need to have a TX1 board with some software that collects performance counter and power information.
+Contact us if you need access to this.
+The different scrupts in the TX1 board are called with a binary called pmonitor.

-To run pmonitor you launch as root like:
+To run pmonitor in the TX1 you launch as root like:

 sudo ./pmonitor

+This will run training and testing benchmarks and in a full run it will take a whole night to complete.

-Copy the directory with results from the board into a machine where you can run the python scripts.
+Then copy the directory with results from the TX1 board into a machine where you can run the python scripts.

 splitter_freq.py needs arguments like power_measurement_log_c0.dat,  power_measurement_log_c1.dat ...  power_measurement_log_c12.dat.